InteractivePlus/InterActivePDK2019-DesignDoc/README.md

 3. Third-Party APP
 4. Third-Party Authentication Authority

-Here users can use their own`PDK` account to login into `PDK` services, or use `Third Party Auth` to login into `PDK`.
+Here users can use their own`PDK` Account(InterActive+ Account) to login into `PDK` services, or use `Third Party Auth` Account to login into `PDK`.
 After logging into `PDK`, users can enjoy services provided by `Third Party Apps` and `InterActivePlus`.
-At the same time, users can change their preferences inside `PDK`, aloowing or disabling `Third Party Apps` or `Interactive Services` to gain certain rights(including sending emails, getting user's personal information, etc.), or just cancel their certificate to a certain app.
+At the same time, users can change their preferences inside `PDK`, allowing or forbiddening `Third Party Apps` or `Interactive Services` to gain certain rights(including sending emails, getting user's personal information, etc.), or just cancel their certificate to a certain app.

 ## 项目目的 | Motivations